 I don’t believe you need a fistful of credit cards, a mortgage and a car loan to enjoy the benefits of a good credit score.
-One or two credit cards and maybe the same in the installment credit category will afford you the benefits of this portion of your credit score.
+One or two credit cards, perhaps even one of today’s best credit cards, and maybe the same in the installment credit category will afford you the benefits of this portion of your credit score.

 The bottom line is finding a “healthy mix” for your credit score, meaning a mix you can handle without putting an undue strain on your monthly budget.
 Your score is made up of other components, after all.
 Making your payments on time, watching your credit utilization, applying for new credit only when you need to and having a mix of revolving and installment credit are the keys to getting to the credit score you want.